 Please contact our partners directly if you would like to opt out of their communications, but wish to continue to receive marketing communications from us, or making use of our services.

 We use HubSpot Inc., Salesforce.com Inc., Yesware Inc., Unbounce Marketing Solutions Inc., and Citrix Systems Inc. to assist us in managing your data.
 While some of these companies are located in the United States, they have joined the Privacy Shield system allowing the processing of data by that company in accordance with the GDPR.
+Due to the current issues surrounding the Privacy Shield program, these companies have also included in the Standard Contractual Clauses (SCCs) in their agreements, in order to maintain the legitimacy of data transfer.

 We may disclose your personal information to the extent that we are under a duty to disclose or share your personal data in order to: